marcosncosta1/marcosncosta1/README.md

 ![Marcos' GitHub stats](https://github-readme-stats.vercel.app/api?username=MCDF31&show_icons=true&theme=radical)

+- 🔭 I’m currently working on finding an position as a Software Engineer.
+Are you hiring?
+- 👯 I’m looking to collaborate on any tech start up idea related to software solutions.
+- 🤔 I’m looking to get involved with the tech industry in Switzerland.
+- 💬 Ask me about anything!

+- ⚡ Fun fact: Mount Everest (The highest mountain in the world) was first climbed in May 29, 1953.
+Weather forecast models at that time were probably unreliable and did not help in the ascent.

 <!--
 **MCDF31/MCDF31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.